-It's week four of the One Room Challenge.
-Again, a HUGE thank you to Linda from Calling it Home for putting this fabulous event together twice a year.
+This room design is being created as part of One Room Challenge.
+A HUGE thank you to Linda from Calling it Home for putting this fabulous event together twice a year.
 And another thank you to Better Homes and Gardens, the media sponsor of the event.
 For more information on the event, click here.

 As you know, we have been working on our master bedroom.
 The plan was to create a restful oasis with color and pattern, that has been curated to have a modern feel...
 Modern Maximalist Master.
 I'm all about curating that maximalism as I say.